πΊοΈ Understanding Levels

 Accessing World Settings

-- In the main toolbar, click Settings (gear icon)
+- From the main toolbar, click the Settings (gear) dropdown and select World Settings

-The World Settings panel typically docks on the right side of the editor, where the Details panel usually appears.
+The panel opens as a tab on the right side of the editor, alongside (or where) the Details panel appears.
 You'll see it has multiple collapsible categories with numerous options.

 The Project Settings affect your entire project across all levels.
 The World Settings only affect the currently open level.
 For example, you'd set your game's overall rendering quality in Project Settings, but you'd set this level's gravity or game mode in World Settings.